Ali-Laoz/-python--Time-study-counter-database/README.md

 # -python--Time-study-counter-database
-The project I did was supposed to be for me but I also wanted to share it with anyone who would like to use it
+The project I did was supposed to be for me but I also wanted to share it with anyone who would like to use it didnt test it too much for bugs now my time in onther goal!

 #what this program is doing?
 # count the time and data and what you learn and tells u how much you sduied